MediumBob/Map-Generator-for-Ocarina-of-Time-Randomizer/README.md

 # Usage Instructions
 1.  **Generate a seed** by navigating to the [Ocarina of Time Randomizer](https://ootrandomizer.com/) and selecting "Play Now".
 Adjust the randomization rules as desired then select "GENERATE SEED!" at the bottom of the page.
-2. On the following page, select your ROM (this will be a file with the .n64 extension).
+2. On the following page with the "ROM Generation" tab selected, click "BROWSE" to select your ROM (this will be a file with the .n64 extension).
 Scroll down and select "PATCH ROM!", but ***BE SURE to save the spoiler file before closing out of this window!***

 ![Screenshot](./src/assets/images/savespoilerlog.png)